-A popular, affordable, non-invasive procedure, dental bonding is used to repair minor problems with teeth as well as to disguise their cosmetic flaws.
+A non-invasive procedure, dental bonding is used to repair minor problems with teeth as well as to disguise their cosmetic flaws.
 It is a safe, relatively painless, and fast alternative to veneers.
-Dental bonding can be used to eliminate gaps in between the front teeth, repair minor cracks, restore the shape of a chipped tooth, or enhance the colour of a tooth to a more pleasing shade.
+Dental bonding can be used to eliminate gaps in between the front teeth, repair minor cracks, restore the shape of a chipped tooth, or change the colour of a tooth to a more pleasing shade.
 This is a restorative procedure that offers cosmetic benefits.

 Using a tooth-coloured composite resin, dental bonding reshapes the tooth to the desired appearance as chosen by the patient and dentist.
 The goal is to repair the tooth, while creating a natural appearance for it.